 A sudden half-recognition arrived: I remembered those words, from long long ago, although not who had said them.
 Just how FAR into the past had I hopped?

 I was unable to speak, so she went on, "It was like we were riding the cosmic moment together, back and forth, on and on...oh what fun!"

-My God, I thought, it was as if she'd been tuned in to the replays along with me, and there was something familiar about that, it happened once before, long ago...
+My God, I thought, she'd been tuned in to the replays along with me, and there was something familiar about that, it happened once before, long ago...